sharonw4769/react/introduction.md

 # Entry 1: Introduction to REACT.js
 When I started learning web design, I really enjoyed working with HTML, CSS and JavaScript.
 Specifically, JavaScript because it was a challenging topic.
 So, I decided that I would give it another try and dive deeper into a new JavaScript library in order to take on my own challenge.
 My goal?
-To create an application
+To create an application/website
 ### What is REACT.js?
 * REACT is a JavaScript library used for **U**ser **I**nterfaces (**UI**): the interactions between the user and the computer/software. <br>
 * REACT was developed at Facebook and is used by their company as well as at Instagram.
 In fact, Instagram.com is written ***entirely*** using REACT.